AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ---
-group: php-developer-guide
-title: Indexer optimization
+title: Indexer Optimization | Commerce PHP Extensions
-redirect_from:
-  - /guides/v2.4/extension-dev-guide/indexer-batch.html
+description: Learn techniques for optimizing Adobe Commerce and Magento Open Source indexers.
 ---

+# Indexer optimization

+Use batching and table switching to optimize the performance of indexers.

-## Indexer Batching
+## Indexer batching

 Adobe Commerce and Magento Open Source can increase the memory for processing a large amount of data by using memory engines instead of InnoDB.
 The algorithm increases the memory value for the `max_heap_table_size` and `tmp_table_size` MySQL parameters.